mpv-player/mpv/DOCS/man/input.rst

 ``vsync-jitter``
     Estimated deviation factor of the vsync duration.

+``display-hidpi-scale``
+    The HiDPI scale factor as reported by the windowing backend.
+If no VO is active, or if the VO does not report a value, this property is unavailable.
+    It may be saner to report an absolute DPI, however, this is the way HiDPI support is implemented on most OS APIs.
+See also ``--hidpi-window-scale``.

 ``video-aspect`` (RW)
     Deprecated.
 This is tied to ``--video-aspect-override``, but always reports the current video aspect if video is active.